 - Foreign Supplier Verification Programs for Importers of Food for Humans and Animals

 Is your business affected by one or more of these rules?
-If so, accredited food safety certification to a GFSI-recognized scheme is one way to get your operation on track for regulatory compliance.
+If so, accredited food safety certification to a GFSI-recognized standard is one way to get your operation on track for regulatory compliance.

-Certification to FSMA (Food Safety Modernisation Act) is available as an add on module to your BRC (British Retail Consortium) audit with FoodChain ID Certification in the UK from 2016.
+Certification to FSMA (Food Safety Modernization Act) is available as an add on module to your BRCGS audit with FoodChain ID Certification.

-Global Food Safety Initiative (GFSI) recognized certification programs are based on private food safety standards, which do not represent specific country legislation.
-Rather, GFSI benchmarked standards are HACCP-based food safety management systems, which align with many of the science and risk-based requirements across FSMA rules.
-Further, GFSI-recognized certification programs contain many requirements for ensuring that companies comply with all relevant legislation pertaining to the country of production and sale (e.g., hygiene standards, allergen labelling, product claims).
+Global Food Safety Initiative (GFSI) recognized certification programs are based on private food safety standards rather than specific country legislation.
+GFSI-benchmarked standards are HACCP-based food safety management systems which align with many of the science and risk-based requirements of the FSMA.

-In response to GFSI’s upgraded Benchmarking Requirements v7.0 document this past year, recognized standards are further closing the gap between their programs and FSMA rules to support GFSI certified sites in implementing a comprehensive food safety management system, which merges industry best practices and global food regulation.
+In response to GFSI’s upgraded Benchmarking Requirements v7.0 document, recognized standards are further closing the gap between their programs and FSMA rules to support GFSI certified sites in implementing a comprehensive food safety management system which merges industry best practices and global food regulation.